top of page

 roadrecon plugin policies

-You can also change the FOCI using roadtx depending on what resource you need access too.
+You can also change the FOCI using roadtx depending on what app we are impersonating.
 For example:

 roadtx gettokens --refresh-token "SNIP" -c msteams